zooniverse/help/docs/next-steps/feedback.md

 # Feedback

 The **Feedback** functionality in Zooniverse allows project teams to provide volunteers with immediate guidance when they classify designated *training subjects*.
 This helps participants learn as they go and improves the quality of collected data.
-When a volunteer classifies a training subject, the system can show whether their answer was correct — along with customizable success or failure messages. **Feedback** is configured per Workflow and can be used with most tasks (including question, survey, and drawing tasks).
+When a volunteer classifies a training subject, the system can show whether their answer was correct along with customizable success or failure messages. **Feedback** is configured per Workflow and can be used with certain tasks (including question, survey, and drawing tasks).

-*Note:* **Feedback** is currently an **experimental feature** and may not be configurable for all tasks.
-If you're interested in seeing if **Feedback** would be a good fit for your project, please email [contact@zooniverse.org](mailto:contact@zooniverse.org) with your project details.

 ## Setting Up Feedback in a Workflow

-Once you've contacted the Zooniverse team and **Feedback** has been enabled for your project, you can configure it within your workflow.
+Feedback can be configured on the **Workflow** page in the Project Builder.
+Follow these steps to set it up:

 1. Open your workflow and navigate to the **Feedback** section under your question options.
    - This section appears below your question’s possible answers.